jeffmerkey/netware-xscreensaver/README.md

 - [Building the Screensaver as an RPM Package (Redhat/CentOS/SuSe)](#building-as-an-rpm-package)
 - [Building the Screensaver as a Debian Package (Debian/Ubuntu)](#building-as-a-debian-package)

+## **Configuring XScreensaver**

+For detailed instructions on how to install and configure the XScreensaver base program, please refer to the online [Documentation and Manuals for XScreensver](https://www.jwz.org/xscreensaver/man1.html).
+You should also review the [Frequently Asked Questions](https://www.jwz.org/xscreensaver/faq.html) for information about common integration and installation questions and detailed information about the XScreensaver program itself.

+You can report any bugs you encounter regarding the XScreensaver program and utilities by opening a [bug report](https://www.jwz.org/xscreensaver/bugs.html) at the main XScreensaver support website at [www.jwz.org](https:/www.jwz.org).

+You can download other versions of XScreensaver, including the most recent versions at the [XScreensaver Download Page](https://www.jwz.org/xscreensaver/download.html).

 ## **_netwaresmp_ Options**

 ```